 Private (48, 10€, March to November) Santo Tomás de Canterbury, on Avenida La Lastra, left off the Camino shortly after entering the city and about 3km from the centre, signposted.
 Kitchen, laundry facilities.
 Café / restaurant.
 Modern facilities.
-Also private rooms.
-Website alberguesantotomas.com Tel 987 392 626 Open 10:00
+APR.
+Website www.alberguesantotomas.com Tel 987 392 626 Open 10:00

 Private (86, 13€, July to August) Albergue Unamuno, on Calle San Pelayo.
 Student halls of residence.
 Laundry facilities.
 Evening meal and breakfast.
 No curfew.
 Recently renovated.
 Website www.residenciaunamuno.com Tel 601 377 423

-León is a major city with all facilities to be found along the Camino.
-As well as the usual yellow arrows the Camino is marked by metal shells set into the ground.
-It continues more-or-less straight until an abrupt right turn on to Calle Ancha, which brings you up to the cathedral.
+León is a major city with all facilities on or near the Camino.
+The route followed by the Camino continues more-or-less straight until an abrupt right turn on to Calle Ancha, which brings you up to the cathedral.
 From here it zigzags past the city's major sites until it leaves the city centre over the footbridge beside Hostal de San Marcos.
 Tourist Office opposite the entrance to the cathedral.
-Supermarkets, Mercadona and Dia on the Camino on the way into town, in the centre on the Camino just after the Convent Albergue, Coviran, and Carrefour on Calle Ancha.
-Pharmacy, banks and an internet café on Avenida Ordoño II, turn left where the Camino turns right on Calle Ancha.
+Supermarkets, Mercadona and Dia on the Camino on the way into town, in the centre on the Camino just after the Convent Albergue, more supermarkets, Coviran and Carrefour on Calle Ancha.
+Pharmacy, banks and an internet café on Avenida Ordoño II, which is left where the Camino turns right on Calle Ancha.
 Fiestas, the patron saints of León are San Juan and San Pedro whose festival takes places at the end of June with street theatre and the usual mayhem.
 La Palomera 16 July.
 San Froilán 4 October, with a medieval street festival with costumes, music, food, donkeys, camels, owls, everything medieval basically.

 There are many restaurants and cafés in the area between the convent albergue and the cathedral, this is the so-called Zona Humida / Wet Zone.
 Local specialities include Cecina de León, a beef sausage with a dark appearance eaten cut into thin slices; Morcilla de León, made of pig's blood and onions, a first cousin of Morcilla de Burgos except in a semi-liquid form; Sopa de Trucha / Trout Soup with bread, garlic and paprika; Trucha Frita / Fried Trout, sometimes eaten cold.
 León has a strong Tapas culture, some good places to sample it are: El Botijo on Plaza San Martín, excellent tapas as well as platos combinados.
 Also on Plaza San Martín Nuevo Racimo de Oro has also been recommended.
 La Taberna De Trastámara, on Calle Trastámara, near the convent albergue, has been recommended for lunch.